Emerson Gear PMAC — a PMAG Phone Charger

-The PMAC style powerbank comes in a wooden box made to simulate a crate.
+The PMAC style power bank comes in a wooden box made to simulate a crate.
 Not bad packaging.
-I like it for the aesthetics however I think Emerson could have opted out the premium packaging and sold these for less.
+I like it for the aesthetics.
+However, I think Emerson could have opted out of the premium packaging and sold these for less.
 They are $18 each.
-I ordered two one in tan and the other in black from jkarmy airsoft store last March hoping I would get these in time for the NRA Annual Meeting.
+I ordered two, one in tan and the other in black from jkarmy airsoft store last March hoping I would get these in time for the NRA Annual Meeting.

 PMAG vs PMAC

-Their PMAC Powerbank is similar in style to a Magpul PMAG.
-However it is not the same.
-At first glance they look similar but subtle changes make it different from a PMAG.
+The Emerson Gear PMAC Powerbank is similar in style to a Magpul PMAG.
+However, it is not the same.
+At first glance, they look similar but subtle changes make it different from a PMAG.
 You can see the differences in the photo below.
-The PMAG is longer and the PMAC bodies have four recesses rather than the three on the PMAG right infront of the window.
+The PMAG is longer and the PMAC bodies have four recesses rather than the three on the PMAG right in front of the window.
 The PMAC bodies have a mottled texture that is rougher than a PMAG.

 The PMAC charger body has a sticker on the inside that looks like a stack of 5.56 ammo is in the window.
 I removed the stickers on the tan PMAC.

-The right side of the PMAC and PMAG are different as well.
+The right sides of the PMAC and PMAG are different as well.

 Inside The PMAC Charger

-The real Magpul PMAG on the left has been modified to allow the PMAC insert to be inserted into the PMAG body.
 The PMAC magazine body is made of a weak plastic.
-You can see how I am squeezing the sides and it flexes.
 The dust cover does not snap on very solidly and is too easy to remove making it pretty much useless.

-Apparently there are two different versions of the PMAC phone charger inserts.
+Apparently, there are two different versions of the PMAC phone charger inserts.
 One is taller than the other.
-This is a recent development that i came across just a couple days ago.
-Mine are the shorter variant and I prefer the shorter version.
+This is a recent development that I came across just a couple of days ago.
+Mine is the shorter variant, which I prefer.

 I opened my PMAC charger insert to see what the innards looked like.
-So my guess, is the longer variant in the photo above is just eampty dead space.
-There shoud not be any functional parts above the battery contacts.
+So my guess is the longer variant in the photo above is just empty dead space.
+There should not be any functional parts above the battery contacts.